SECTION 55-2201 – 55-2212, CHAPTER 22

 PLEASE NOTE: The items below are only highlights of Idaho Code, Section 55, Chapter 22.
 For your protection or for more information, see the complete chapter at one of the above links.
 You owe it to yourself to have a complete understanding of this important regulation.

 This code identifies an “excavation” as any operation in which earth, rock, or other material in the ground is moved or displaced.
 Before doing any excavating of fifteen (15) inches or greater in vertical depth or before tilling the soil to a depth of fifteen (15) inches or more for agricultural purposes, the excavator (or farmer or homeowner) must provide notice of intent to excavate to all owners of underground facilities, at least two (2) business days prior to excavating.

 If the owner of underground facilities is a member of the established call center, they have the right to receive compensation if required to respond to an excavation notice given less than two (2) business days—unless it is an emergency.

 An excavator must hand-dig within twenty-four (24) inches of an underground facility to determine the precise location.
 If an excavator discovers underground facilities that are not identified or not accurately located, he is to stop excavating in that vicinity and immediately notify the established call center or facility owner.
 The facility owner may be required to compensate the excavator for delay of the project.

 An excavator who damages an underground facility must notify the facility owner and must not bury the facility until the facility owner has the opportunity to look at the facility and make necessary repairs.
-The facility owner can collect for damages if they are a member of the established call center.
+The facility owner can collect for damages if the owner is a member of the established call center.